10 Sensational Essay Hooks That Grab Readers’ Attention

 “As a kid, I found a tired old copy of ‘To Kill a Mockingbird’ at the library.
 It sparked my passion for social justice, leading me to become a human rights lawyer fighting for justice for the marginalized.”

-4. One that captures the attention of the reader by being controversial or provocative in nature.
+4. One that captures the attention of the reader by being controversial or provocative.

 “Your every move tracked, your every word monitored, and your every decision controlled by faceless corporations.
 This is not science fiction; it’s the reality you’re facing every day and you don’t even know it.
 It’s time to wake up and rebel before it’s too late.”